 The marvelously macabre photographs today are by the American photographer Daniel Vazquez, who lives and works in the Bay Area of California.
 Please visit his "American Ghoul" website and Instagram page to see more of his stunning work (and to purchase his prints).

 The photographs above are by Daniel Vazquez, based in San Francisco.
 Please visit his website, American Ghoul, to see more, and to purchase his work.
 All rights to the photographs are reserved by the artist.

 The illustrations above are: "Godfather Death" by Johnny B. Gruelle (1880-1938) and the Death tarot card by Pamela Colman Smith (1878-1951).

-The text for this essay first appeared in Fantasy Magazine.
+The text for this essay first appeared in Realms of Fantasy Magazine.
 It is copyrighted by Terri Windling, and may not be reproduced without the author's permission.
 For information on obtaining permission, please go here.